 4. Migration

 In this stage, you might start by transferring smaller systems to Azure.
 By delaying the transfer of your organisation’s more critical computing infrastructure, it will allow you to learn how to make use of the new tools at your disposal, while not risking jeopardising your core workloads with a system you are still adjusting to.
-We recommend considering best practices and allowing for margins of error during the learning stages of the azure cloud migration process.
+We recommend considering best practices and allowing for margins of error during the learning stages of the azure cloud migrating process.

 Cloud Migration as a service

-As a leading vendor of Azure migration services, Venom IT can help you undergo a full upgrade of your computing infrastructure and help you transfer your systems.
+As a leading vendor of Azure migrating services, Venom IT can help you undergo a full upgrade of your computing infrastructure and help you transfer your systems.
 We will help you to coordinate, deliver, and improve your organisation’s targets.
 We come highly recommended by our clients for whom we supply a bespoke and professional service, tailored to their needs and capabilities.
 We’ll help prepare your business to take full advantage of its innovation and maximise your return on investment, migrating on-premises applications, data, and infrastructure to a first-rate cloud-based network without disrupting your business.

 Venom IT are a trusted and award-winning IT Support partner.
 Get in touch with our expert team today if you’re looking for new or alternative managed IT solutions.